Longqing Emperor: Early life

-Zhu Zaiji, the future Longqing Emperor, was born on 4 March 1537 to the Jiajing Emperor and a concubine surnamed Du.
+Zhu Zaiji, the future Longqing Emperor, was born on 4 March 1537 to the Jiajing Emperor, the 12th emperor of China's Ming dynasty, and a concubine surnamed Du.
 He was the Emperor's third son; the eldest son had died in infancy before Zhu Zaiji's birth, and the second son, Zhu Zairui, was six months older than him.
 A month after Zhu Zaiji's birth, the Emperor's fourth son, Zhu Zaizhen, was born.

 In February 1539, the Jiajing Emperor named Zhu Zairui heir to the throne.
-On the same day, Zhu Zaiji was granted the title of Prince of Yu, and Zhu Zaizhen was given the title of Prince of Jing.
+On the same day, he granted Zhu Zaiji the title of Prince of Yu and Zhu Zaizhen the title of Prince of Jing.
 In 1549, Zhu Zairui died.
 His death caused the Jiajing Emperor to feel immense sorrow and regret, as he believed he had not listened to the supposed advice of his Taoist priest Tao Zhongwen, who had warned him that "two dragons should not face each other".
-This may have been the reason why he refused to create another heir, and also avoided seeing Zhu Zaiji.
+The "two dragons" referred to the reigning emperor and the heir apparent.
+This belief may have contributed to his reluctance to designate another heir and his avoidance of contact with Zhu Zaiji.
 Another version suggests that the Emperor held a grudge against Zhu Zaiji for not observing sexual abstinence during the mourning period (this version was fueled by the fact that Zhu Zaiji had a son in October 1555, only 18 months after his mother's death).